Brunton Park: East "Andrew Jenkins / Pioneer Foods" Stand

-The north section of the East Stand most commonly houses the away fans, separated from the home fans by nets and a gate in the concourse.
-When large groups of home fans are expected away fans are sometimes restricted to the Petteril End.
+The north section of the East Stand most commonly houses the away fans, separated from the home fans by netting (removing 300 seats from use) and a gate in the concourse.
+When large groups of away fans are expected, away fans are sometimes additionally allocated the Petteril End.

-In November 2010 local business and longtime supporters of the club the Stobart Group celebrated their 40th anniversary and bought 4,000 tickets on the East Stand for the League One fixture: Carlisle versus Rochdale.
+In November 2010, local business and long-time supporters of the club the Stobart Group celebrated their 40th anniversary and bought 4,000 tickets on the East Stand for the League One fixture: Carlisle versus Rochdale.
 The company then gave away the tickets to the local public.
-On this occasion the away fans were moved solely to the Petteril End.
+On that occasion, the away fans were moved solely to the Petteril End.

 Waterworks End

 The Petteril is the only other uncovered stand in the ground alongside the lower tier paddock.
-The stand is a small capacity (3,000) terrace with a small seated area to the east.
+The stand holds 1,750 mostly terraced but including a small seated area to the east.
 This stand usually remains closed unless exceptionally large crowds are expected.

 To the west of the stand is a small control tower which is used to facilitate crowd supervision on match days.
 Also located here is the only scoreboard in the stadium and an advertising screen which sometimes displays goal replays.

 Premier League pitch

 The pitch at Brunton Park currently measures 104 by 67 m.
 Originally a soil-based pitch was housed which was built over a landfill site; over the years this caused numerous settlement problems such as dips and crowns.
 When Bill Shankly joined the club in 1949 he called the ground "a glorified hen coop, everything was in terrible condition except for the pitch and that was always a good one".
-The pitch was and still is laid with local Solway turf, which is favoured by Wimbledon and formerly Wembley Stadium before its renovation.
+The pitch was, and still is, laid with local Solway turf, which was favoured by Wimbledon, and Wembley Stadium before its renovation.

 During the flooding of January 2005, heavy deposits of silt were left on the playing field and a decision was made by the owners to build a new pitch and install a new primary drainage system.

 Other areas

 The stadium has on-site parking to the east and north of the ground as well as a smaller parking area to the west.
-To the north of the ground is a separate pitch which is used for training purposes as well as reserve games.
+To the north of the ground is a separate pitch which is used for training purposes and reserve games.

 A club shop is situated south of the ground on Warwick Road.
-The shop was renovated before reopening after the flooding in 2005, turning over £20,000 on its first day back in business.
+It was renovated before reopening after the flooding in 2005, turning over £20,000 on its first day back in business.
 In front of the shop stands a life-size bronze statue of former player Hugh McIlmoyle.